bueckerlars/obsidian-note-mover-shortcut/README.md

 - **Bulk Move**: The ability to move all files in your vault to appropriate destination folders with a single command, saving you time and simplifying organization.
 - **Advanced Criteria-Based Moving**: Move files to different destination folders based on various criteria including tags, properties (frontmatter), file names, content, paths, and dates, allowing for sophisticated file organization.
 - **Selective Rule-Based Movement**: Option to only move files that match defined rules, providing flexibility for users who want selective file processing based on specific criteria.
-- **Automated Moving**: A feature that periodically moves all files in your vault if they meet specific criteria.
+- **Automated Moving**: Two automation modes:
+  - On-Edit Trigger: Automatically checks and moves the just edited note.
+  - Periodic Movement: Periodically moves files across the vault at a configured interval.
 - **Move Preview**: Preview which files will be moved before execution, ensuring safe and predictable operations
 - **History Tracking**: Keep track of all file movements with a detailed history view
 - **Undo Functionality**: Easily revert any file movements if needed, with support for both individual and bulk undo operations